ibpsa/project1-boptest/README.md

-# project1-boptest
+# IBPSA Project 1 - BOPTEST
 Building Optimization Performance Tests

-This repository contains prototype code for the Building Optimization Performance Test framework (BOPTEST).
+This repository contains prototype code for the Building Optimization Performance Test framework (BOPTEST) that is being developed as part of the IBPSA Project 1 (https://ibpsa.github.io/project1/).

 ## Structure
 - ``\testcase`` contains prototype code for developing and deploying a simple test case.